-Head of Department and Assistant Master Responsibilities
+Head of Department & Teacher Responsibilities

-- Determine the overall approach of the teaching of subjects within the Department. - Keep up to date and well informed on matters relating to examinations of the subjects within the Department. - Attend courses and liaise with outside bodies associated with the Department. - Advise the Headmaster on the appointment of new members of Common Room to the Department; assist with their induction. - Maintain the highest 'professional' standards within the Department at all times. - Liaise with the relevant Head of Faculty about academic, staff and whole school matters.
+- Determine the overall approach of the teaching of subjects within the department. - Keep up-to-date and well informed on matters relating to examinations of the subjects within the department. - Attend courses and liaise with outside bodies associated with the department. - Advise the Headmaster on the appointment of new members of Common Room to the department; assist with their induction. - Maintain the highest 'professional' standards within the department at all times. - Liaise with the relevant Head of Faculty about academic, staff and whole school matters. - Administrate all financial transactions, including the efficient use of the departmental budget. - Liaise with the Examinations Officer on all matters which relate to external examinations, and with department staff on the setting of internal examinations. - Convene departmental meetings; attend Heads of Department and other curricular development meetings as necessary. - Arrange and monitor educational visits and extra-curricular activities as appropriate to the department. - Be aware of the role of the Head of Department as a member of the whole school, implementing its policy and promoting its positive image. - Conduct the management, by consultation, of all teaching staff within the department in order that fair and appropriate teaching loads are allocated. - Liaise with the Director of Studies over timetabling/setting issues.

-- Administrate all financial transactions, including the efficient use of the Departmental budget. - Liaise with the Examination Officer on all matters which relate to external examinations, and with Department staff on the setting of internal examinations. - Convene Departmental meetings; attend Heads of Department and other curricular development meetings as necessary. - Arrange and monitor educational visits and extra-curricular activities as appropriate to the Department. - Be aware of the role of the Head of Department as a member of the whole school, implementing its policy and promoting its positive image. - Conduct the management, by consultation, of all teaching staff within the Department in order that fair and appropriate teaching loads are allocated. - Liaise with the Director of Studies over timetabling/setting issues. - Close monitoring of lesson preparation and teaching at all levels. - Respond to parental or pupil questions, criticisms, and queries which may emerge from time to time in relation to the performance of the Department. - Take care to ensure that all of the members of the Department are encouraged to take advantage of good INSET opportunities. - Encourage expeditions, field work and exchanges and broader, within the Department. - Generate close and productive links with colleagues and departments in other preparatory and primary schools. - Have ownership of Schemes of Work. - Develop the use of ICT in the teaching of the subjects within the department. - Maintain an accurate inventory and listing of all educational software used by the Department.
+- Close monitoring of lesson preparation and teaching at all levels. - Respond to parental or pupil's questions, criticisms and queries which may emerge from time to time in relation to the performance of the department. - Take care to ensure that all of the members of the department are encouraged to take advantage of good INSET opportunities. - Encourage expeditions, field work and exchanges within the department. - Generate close and productive links with colleagues and departments in other preparatory and primary schools. - Have ownership of schemes of work. - Develop the use of ICT in the teaching of the subjects within the department. - Maintain an accurate inventory and listing of all educational software used by the department.